nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 05 Handling Ordinary Files.markdown

     (ii). `cp -r bar1 bar2` : Recursively copy the contents of `bar1` to `bar2`.
 If `bar2` exists, recursively copy contents of `bar1` into `bar2`, thus making the copy of `bar1` a sub-directory of `bar2`.

-    (iii). `mv * ../bin` : Move all the files and directories in the current directory into a directory named **bin** in the parent directory.
+    (iii). `mv * ../bin` : Moves all the files and directories in the current directory into a directory named `bin` in the parent directory.
 The command fails if the directory `bin` doesn't exist.

 ##